wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 fmt.Println(GetWasiVersion(module))
 ```

-Second, to setup WASI, it's required to start by creating a
+Second, to setup WASI, we start by creating a `WasiEnvironment` with
-`WasiEnvironment` with the help of the `NewWasiStateBuilder` API.
-The
+the help of the `NewWasiStateBuilder` API.
+We then use the generated
-generated `WasiEnvironment` object is then used to generate an
+`WasiEnvironment` object to generate an `ImportObject`.
+This contains
-`ImportObject`.
-This later contains all the imports that “bridge” the
+all the imports that “bridge” the WebAssembly module to the host to
-WebAssembly module to the host to make WASI a reality.
-Of course, it's
+make WASI a reality.
+Of course, it's possible to use this
-possible to use this `ImportObject` to import your own host functions,
+`ImportObject` to import your own host functions, memories etc., just
-memories etc., just like with any `ImportObject`. `WasiEnvironment` is
+like with any other `ImportObject`. `WasiEnvironment` is also
-also responsible to read the `stdout` and `stderr` streams if they are
+responsible for redirecting the `stdout` and `stderr` streams if they
-captured.
+are captured.

-Let's see with an example.
+Let's see this with an example.
 We want to execute [this Rust
 program](https://github.com/wasmerio/wasmer-go/blob/794da4bc5618f7e5f8e6f046d765033372763824/wasmer/testdata/wasi.rs),
 that prints its arguments, its environment variables, and that lists
-the content of its current working directory.
+the contents of its current working directory.

 ```go
 engine := wasmer.NewEngine()